1983 Los Angeles Raiders season: 1983 AFC Championship Game (Sunday, January 8, 1984): vs. (4) Seattle Seahawks

 Seattle had defeated Los Angeles twice during the regular season, but this game had a very different outcome.

 The Raiders jumped to a 20–0 halftime lead en route to a 30–14 victory.
 The Seahawks were held to 65 rushing yards while Raiders Running back Marcus Allen ran for 154 yards, caught 7 passes for 62 yards, and scored 2 touchdowns.
 Lester Hayes' interception on Seattle's first drive of the game set up a 20-yard field goal.
 In the second quarter, Raiders running back Frank Hawkins then scored two touchdowns.
 In the second half, Seahawks starting quarterback Dave Krieg was benched and replaced by Jim Zorn.
 Zorn threw two touchdown passes, but it was not enough as Allen's 3-yard touchdown reception and another Raiders field goal put the game away.
 Seahawks running back Curt Warner, the AFC's leading rusher during the regular season, was held to just 26 yards on 11 carries.
+Raiders go to Super Bowl XVIII to the Washington Redskins 38–9.